The Bachelorette (American TV series) season 7: The Bachelor

-Ben Flajnik was chosen as the bachelor for the sixteenth season of The Bachelor.
+Ben Flajnik was chosen as the lead of the sixteenth season of The Bachelor.

 Bachelor Pad

-Ames Brown, Blake Julian, and William Holman, returned for the second season of Bachelor Pad.
-Brown quit during week 2.
-Holman was eliminated during week 4.
-Julian and his partner, Erica Rose, were eliminated during week 5, finishing in 5th place.
+Ames Brown, Blake Julian, and William Holman returned for the second season of Bachelor Pad.
+Ames quit in week 2.
+William was eliminated in week 4.
+Blake and his partner, Erica Rose, were eliminated in week 5, finishing in 5th place.

 Nick Peterson returned for the third season of Bachelor Pad.
 He finished as the sole winner for that season.

 Bachelor in Paradise

-Peterson returned for the second season of Bachelor in Paradise.
-He left Paradise in a relationship with his partner, Samantha Steffen.
+Nick returned for the second season of Bachelor in Paradise.
+He left Paradise in a relationship with Samantha Steffen.

 Other appearances

 Jon Ellsworth appeared as a contestant in the Bachelors vs. Bachelorettes special on the season 7 of Wipeout.